 Once hired, our world-class Training Department provides functional training for payroll and HCM specialists and sales associates and also offers personal training, professional development, and leadership-development programs.
-As a result of our efforts, we have been recognized as one of the top training organizations in the world with a 2022 Training APEX Award presented by Training magazine.
-Paychex ranked number five on the list, its highest-ever ranking after 21 consecutive appearances, including a number seven ranking in 2021.
+As a result of our efforts, we have been recognized as one of the top training organizations in the world with a 2023 Training APEX Award presented by Training magazine.
+Paychex ranked number five on the prestigious list for the second year.
+This is also the Company's 22nd consecutive appearance on the list that identifies organizations that excel at training and employee development.

 Comprehensive Compensation and Benefits: We are committed to providing a fair wage and a total rewards package that allows our employees to be their best in every area of their lives.
 We regularly review employee salaries to ensure we are competitive in the industry and offer financial benefits such as a 401(k) plan, employee stock purchase plan, tuition assistance, scholarships for children of employees, and financial education.
-We are also committed to rewarding employees with comprehensive and competitive wellness benefits and well-being programs which include medical, prescription, dental, and vision insurance, short- and long-term disability, employee assistance program, paid family leave, and a variety of well-being programs.
-For fiscal 2022, compensation-related expenses accounted for approximately 59% of our total expenses.
+We are also committed to rewarding employees with comprehensive and competitive benefits and well-being package which includes medical, prescription, dental, and vision insurance, short- and long-term disability, employee assistance program, paid family leave, and a variety of well-being programs.
+For fiscal 2023, compensation-related expenses accounted for approximately 60% of our total expenses.

 Employee Well-being Initiatives: In addition to providing a comprehensive compensation and benefits package, we are committed to providing a safe and healthy workplace for our employees.
-Healthier employees are at lower risk of injury from workplace related exposures, perform work more safely with lower rates of absenteeism, and experience better job performance.
-Our well-being program is a robust and comprehensive program focusing on the physical, emotional, community, career, and financial health of our employees.
-In 2022, Paychex was recognized by the Business Group on Health with the Best Employers: Excellence in Health & Well-being Award for our commitment to advancing employee well-being through comprehensive and innovative benefits offerings.
-This marks the ninth time Paychex has earned such recognition from the Business Group on Health.
+Healthier employees are at lower risk of injury from workplace related exposures, perform work more safely with lower rates of absenteeism, experience better job performance, and can live their lives more fully outside of work.
+Our well-being program is a robust program focusing on the physical, emotional, community, career, and financial health of our employees.